 Living in Lakeview, you won’t miss Wrigley Field and the Chicago Cubs – baseball fans flood the area during home games (careful, parking might be tough).
 For culture, look into the Belmont Theater District: it can occupy you for quite some time, offering a new independent venue every day for a whole month.
 Live music venues, dance events, and comedy shows are the neighborhood’s specialty.
 And there’s also Lincoln Park that goes hand in hand with picnics, boat trips, and sports from golf to tennis.

-Uptown, Lincoln Square, and North Center communities will be your immediate neighborhoods: a long pleasant walk or a short ride will take you to any of the places of interest they have, from historic building to unique cuisine and music.
-When looking through available options, get rooms for rent with consideration of your specific preferences: Lake View, Chicago, is a big neighborhood.
+Uptown, Lincoln Park, and North Center communities will be your immediate neighborhoods: a long pleasant walk or a short ride will take you to any of the places of interest they have, from historic building to unique cuisine and music.
+When looking through available options, get houses with deck for rent with consideration of your specific preferences: Lake View, Chicago, is a big neighborhood.
 Shopping, Lincoln Park, or view on Belmont Harbor – that’s a hard choice to make.